pubannotation/pubannotation/docs/annotation-server-api.md

 the annotations will not be available any more from the server.
 In the case, the server can respond with the status code 410 (Gone).

-As a model implementation, the API for asyncronous annotation request and retrieval is implemented in PubDictionaries.
+As a model implementation, the API for asynchronous annotation request and retrieval is implemented in PubDictionaries.
 Please take a look at the corresponding API documentation: [PubDictionaries Annotation API](http://docs.pubdictionaries.org/annotation-api/)

 ## Example